 Looking to lose weight through a fun group activity?
-How about hosting a weight loss competition at work, or with your friends/family (like the Biggest Loser Challenge)?
-Let me show you how it’s done.
+Let me show you how to organize hosting a weight loss competition at work, or with your friends/family (like the Biggest Loser Challenge).

 Back in 2009, a friend of mine had this fantastic idea to host a Biggest Loser Weight Loss Competition at work.